Is Sugar really Bad?

 Sugar has a huge impact on the digestive system, which is where the majority of our immune system is housed.
 Over consuming sugar can feed the infections such as Candida (yeast), and result in bloating, gas, and other unpleasant digestive effects.

-Be aware of just how much sugar you are consuming on a daily basis.
+Be aware of just how much you are consuming daily.
 ALWAYS check the nutrition label to see how many grams of sugar are in the products you are buying.
 And remember to check out the serving size.
-The label may say 5 grams of sugar, but if the amount of servings is 10, that’s 50 grams (and who really sticks to one serving?).
+The label may say 5 grams, but if the amount of servings is 10, that’s 50 grams (and who really sticks to one serving?).